lucklight333/Nuaseva/README.md

 Nuaseva Golden Scroll v.1

-“New services for the new age.”
+“New services, for the new age.”

 Content:
 0. Abstract